NCAR/DataAnalysis101/Week08/Lecture8_2.md

 ````

 The value 2.0 is just a handy approximation ( and easy to remember).
 The exact value is closer to 1.96 and in
-general  for a M% confidence interval use the value
+general  for an M% confidence interval use the value

 ````
 qnorm( .5* (1- M/100), lower.tail=FALSE)